-Ivnosys Soluciones, S.L., boasts a system for the management of information security (ISMS), implementing the best practices for the management of information security, in accordance with the UNE-ISO/IEC 27001 Standard, and applying to all data processing carried out, within the framework of the agreements entered into with clients, the controls and measures aimed at guaranteeing the security of personal data, which is the clients’ responsibility, to which it has access under the contract.
+Ivnosys Soluciones, S.L, has a system for the management of information security (ISMS) implementing best practices for the management of information security in accordance with the standard UNE-ISO/IEC 27001 and applying to all data processing carried out in the framework of contracts with customers, controls and measures to ensure the security of personal data, responsibility of customers, to which it has access because of the contract.

-The organisation guarantees that it will carry out the regular checks and security audits needed to verify that the controls and security measures implemented are effective for the risk treatment for which they have been implemented in each case.
+The organisation guarantees that it will carry out the periodic controls and security audits necessary to verify that the security controls and measures implemented are effective for the processing of the risks for which they have been implemented in each case.